 Nature Precedings is a permanent, citable archive for pre-publication research and preliminary findings.
 It is a place for researchers to share documents, including presentations, posters, white papers, technical papers, supplementary findings, and non-peer-reviewed manuscripts.
 It provides a rapid way to share preliminary findings, disseminate emerging results, solicit community feedback, and claim priority over discoveries.
 It also makes such material easy to archive, share and cite.

-NetAdvantage is a comprehensive source of business and investment information that offers online access to Standard & Poor's research-related products such as industry surveys, stock reports, corporation records, The Outlook, mutual fund reports and more.
+NetAdvantage offers business and investment information and access to Standard & Poor's independent research, data, and commentary on stocks, funds and industries.
+Content covers Standard & Poor's research-related products such as industry surveys, stock reports, corporation records, The Outlook, mutual funds, and more.

 The New Georgia Encyclopedia provides access to authoritative information on people, places, events, history, and other topics about the state of Georgia.
 The site includes articles and images on every aspect of the state and includes links to related Internet sites.